Hyperion-BT/helios-book/src/intro.md

 [Chapter 1](./lang/index.md) covers the language itself, including a complete reference of the Helios builtins.

-[Chapter 2](./api/index.md) covers setting up the Helios library, compiling smart contracts, and building and submitting smart contract transactions, using only Javascript.
+[Chapter 2](./api/index.md) covers setting up the Helios library, compiling smart contracts, and building and submitting smart contract transactions, using only Javascript/Typescript.

 [Chapter 3](./cli/index.md) covers how to use Helios smart contracts with *cardano-cli*.